shadkaske/ansible-dotfiles/README.md

     - Code Repositorires
         - Set up any git repositories that you want included in group_vars/workstations/repositories.yml
         - Configure paths for your stuff in group_vars/workstations/paths.yml
+    - PHP
+        - Set the php packages in group_vars/workstations/php.yml
+        - Default php version can be changed
+        - Additional packages can be installed or more versions of php with the php_packages array

 # TODO List
   - [x] Clone Code Repos ( this should work correctly if you are forwarding your agent )